SnowflakeCoder/programming/Java/Java Concurrency - Part1.md

 A **critical section** is a section of code that is **executed by multiple threads** and where the **sequence of execution for the threads makes a difference in the result** of the concurrent execution of the critical section.
 When the result of multiple threads executing a critical section may **differ depending on the sequence** in which the threads execute, the critical section is said to contain a **race condition**.
 A **race condition** is a special condition that may <u>occur inside a **critical section**</u> when multiple threads execute the critical section.

 Running more than one thread inside the same application does not by itself cause problems.
 The problems **only arise if one or more of the threads write to the same resources**.
-Here is a critical section Java code example that **may fail if executed by multiple threads simultaneously**:
+Below is a critical section Java code that **may fail if executed by multiple threads simultaneously**:

 ```java
   public class Counter {